jeffreytwoods2/uvsim/README.md

 When you are done using UVSim, click the __Close__ button at the top to terminate the program (exact details of the button will vary by platform).

 ### Note on input files:
 If you want to process your own program through uvsim, you must ensure that the source file is formatted correctly.
-Each instruction (line) of the file should be either a `+` or `-` followed by 6 digits - a 3-digit operation (see above for details on each operation, and then a 3-digit target address (`000` - `249`).
+Each instruction (line) of the file should be either a `+` or `-` followed by 6 digits - a 3-digit operation (see the top of this file for details on each operation), and then a 3-digit target address (`000` - `249`).
 This program also supports an older file format with only 4-digits per instruction.
 This format is similar, but the operation (same as the ones detailed at the top of this file, but without the initial `0`) and the target address (`00` - `99`) are only 2 digits each.

 ---
 ## Customizing the App's Color Scheme